-- Continue to provide evidence-based, equitable, safe, compassionate and respectful care for physical and mental health, wherever and whenever care takes place, by remote access if necessary - Protect the human rights of women and newborn babies - Ensure strict hygiene measures and social distancing when possible - Follow national guidance on use of personal protective equipment (PPE) - Ensure birth companionship - Prevent unnecessary interventions

-- Not separate a woman from her newborn baby(s) unless absolutely necessary - Promote and support breastfeeding - Protect and support staff, including their mental health needs
+- Continue to provide evidence-based, equitable, safe, compassionate and respectful care for physical and mental health, wherever and whenever care takes place, by remote access if necessary. - Protect the human rights of women and newborn babies. - Ensure strict hygiene measures and social distancing when possible. - Follow national guidance on use of PPE. - Ensure birth companionship. - Prevent unnecessary interventions. - Not separate a woman from her newborn baby (or babies) unless absolutely necessary. - Promote and support breastfeeding. - Protect and support staff, including their mental health needs.